stacklok/sigstore-the-hard-way/src/10-sign-container.md

 We are now ready to sign our container using our own sigstore infrastructure

-But before we do that, we need to use our own TUF public key file, you might remember created this when deploying the certificate transparency server
+But before we do that, we need to use our own TUF public key file, you might remember created this when deploying the certificate transparency server.

-Have this file locally and set it as an environment variable
+Have this file locally and set it as an environment variable:

 ```bash
 export SIGSTORE_CT_LOG_PUBLIC_KEY_FILE="/path/to/ctfe_public.pem"